brandonb927/brandonb-sites/ve7tzb.ca/_posts/2024/2024-04-15-my-first-pota-activation.md

 Setup for my activation was fairly straight forward: I brought camping chairs for both my wife and I, a small table to operate from and for the radio to sit on, and sunglasses because the sun was beating down on us on the beach.

-Standard operating procedure when activating a park is a s follows:
+Standard operating procedure when activating a park is as follows:

 > CQ POTA, CQ Parks on the Air, this is [callsign in phonetics] in [park reference] calling Parks on the Air